metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-guides/04-sugar-for-cmv3.md

  There are two new elements in the configuration file:

  - `isSequential`: indicates to whether a sequential index generation should be used during mint or not (recommended to set this value to `false`);
  - `guards`: indicates the configuration for the Candy Guard.
-If this value is set to `null`, a Candy Guard will not be used and minted will only be possible using the `mint_authority` of the Candy Machine.
+If this value is set to `null`, a Candy Guard will not be used and mint will only be possible using the `mint_authority` of the Candy Machine.

  :::info
- You can use `sugar create-config` to create a basic configuration file.
+ You can use the Sugar's `create-config` command to create a basic configuration file.
 The Candy Guard configuration needs to be added manually.
  :::

 ## Available Guards